staerkjoe/Thesis_IT_TicketClassification/README.md

 ---

-*Data used in this thesis is proprietary to Nuuday A/S and cannot be publicly released.
-Model weights are available on request subject to Nuuday's data governance approval.*
+*Data used in this thesis is proprietary to Nuuday A/S and cannot be publicly released.*